Len Johnson (boxer): Humanitarianism and politics

-Johnson's encounters with racism and his observation of the poverty of most of his class in Britain, lead him to radical politics.
+Johnson's encounters with racism and his observation of the poverty of most of his class in Britain, led him to radical politics.
 He was also aware that The Daily Worker had waged a ground-breaking campaign against the colour bar in boxing.
-These factors, in addition to the great popularity of the Soviet Union in the struggle against fascism during the Second World War, lead him joining the Communist Party of Great Britain by the end of the war.
+These factors, in addition to the great popularity of the Soviet Union in the struggle against fascism during the Second World War, led to him joining the Communist Party of Great Britain by the end of the war.
 Additionally, in 1932, Johnson had come to know closely Paul Robeson, the American singer, actor and political activist, who encouraged Johnson in his long-running battle with the British boxing colour bar.
 In The Topical Times, in January 1933, Johnson wrote: "[Robeson] is a great man.
 [He] put new life in me with a few words.
 He drew me a picture of his fight for recognition.
 He pointed out that my job was fighting, and that if I could fight in the ring I ought to be able to fight outside it.
 I took his words to heart and made every effort to show the British public that the colour bar is just so much nonsense."
 According to Mike Luft, whose father fought for Johnson, Johnson's campaign on behalf of his fellow boxers was to ensure "they didn't get battered like he suffered", and his battling against discrimination and for civil rights made him an important example of "how there are different ways to fight, both in the ring and outside it".

 He began speaking across Manchester from 1945, in discussions pertaining to Pan Africanism, sports and the colour bar, as well as the subject labour-communist unity alongside both Arthur Horner and J. B. S. Haldane.
 On 15 October 1945, and an additional five days, Johnson was one of the eighty-seven to ninety delegates who attended the 5th Pan-African Congress in Manchester, that represented fifty organizations, with a total of 200 audience members present.
 The topics debated included "The Colour Problem in Britain", "Oppression in South Africa", and "The Problems in the Caribbean".
 Notable delegates were George Padmore, Kwame Nkrumah, and Jomo Kenyatta, among others.
 A number of black activists living in Manchester at the time were also in attendance, including Johnson, Dr Pater Milliard from Guyana who had formed the Negro Association, T. Ras Makonnen of the International African Service Bureau (IASB) that C. L. R. James had established in 1937, and James Taylor, who ran the Negro Welfare Centre.
 The meetings led partially to the creation of the Pan-African Federation, founded in 1946 by Kwame Nkrumah and Jomo Kenyatta, as well as advancing Pan-Africanism and applying it to decolonize the African continent.